MohammedTabrez237/Aladdin-s-Table-Restaurant/README.md

 ---

-Thank you for visiting **Arabian Delight**!
+Thank you for visiting **Aladdin’s Table**!
 May your culinary journey be as delightful as the food itself. 🌟🍴

 #BonAppetit #ArabianDelight #FoodLovers